mdw-tools/gitreview/README.md

     git config --add review.skip true

-Omitting Repositories:

-If you have repositories in your list that you would still like to audit but aren't responsible to sign off (it's code from another team), you can mark them to be omitted from the final report by adding a config variable to the repository.
-The following command will produce this result:

-    git config --add review.omit true

 Specifying the 'default' branch:

 This tool assumes that the default branch of all repositories is 'main'.